Donrwalsh/donrwalsh.github.io/NOTES.md

 `random-assignment` is more appropriate as an id than a class.
 So I got this working by adjusting some of the jQuery syntax I was using to use vanilla javascript.
 This is pretty cool, because now I don't need jQuery at all on this project but it's also just a good exercise of translating what's in my brain into what's possible with vanilla JavaScript these days.
 Pretty sweet.

+### 11/27/25

+Little bit of morning work finalizing some updates to my resume I worked on yesterday.
+Now I'm off to have some delicious grub!
+Happy Thanksgiving!

 ## TODO:

 - [ ] Clean up Github Action files (generic comments still linger)